Information about Roman Amphitheater Alexandria

 Roman Amphitheater Alexandria is one of the most popular monuments in Alexandria City.
 Alexandria is the second most important city in Egypt after Cairo.
 Amphitheaters quite spread during the reign of the Romans.
 They were in different countries like Greece, Italy, and Turkey.
 They are present in many regions around Europe and the Middle East.
 Roman Amphitheater Alexandria is the only one of its type in Egypt.
 The word “Kom El Dekka” in Arabic, means the hill of rubble or the hill of the benches.
 It named when a famous historian, El Neweiry, passed by this area in the beginning of the 20th century.

 El Neweiry saw the many piles of rubble and sand.
 The formed due to the digging of the Mahmoudeyya Canal at the end of the 19th century.
 The canal linked Alexandria to the Nile River.
 These piles looked exactly like some huge benches.
 El Neweiry was the one who gave the area its recent famous name.
-Roman Amphitheater Alexandria considered one of the most important Roman architectural achievements in Egypt.
+Roman Amphitheater Alexandria indeed is one of the most important Roman architectural achievements in Egypt.
 It was by mere coincidence in 1960.
 The workers went to remove a pile of dust and sand in 1960.
 It was to clear the land and construct a governmental building.
 They found some solid iron columns while digging into the ground.
-This made them know for certain that there is an architectural entity below the ground.

 The excavation work began in the location of Kom El Dekka.
 It carried out by the Graeco Roman Museum.
 Polish Excavation Mission in Egypt sponsored by the University of Warsaw.
 Excavation works revealed one of the most important discoveries in Egypt.
 Roman Amphitheater Alexandria stayed in service and used to host different artistic events.
 It is like musical concerts and different sorts of events up till the seventh century.
 This fact proven due to the architectural elements present in the theater.
 It showed that it used during three different periods.
 They Roman, Byzantine and the Early Islamic era.
 Roman Amphitheater Alexandria used in several purposes.
 It was during its long history and passing by different periods of time.
 It used as an odium where musical shows performed during the Roman period.

 Roman Amphitheater Alexandria featured with its marble audiences section.
-It is symmetrical with extended wing and could host up 600 spectators.
+It is symmetrical with extended wing.
+In fact, it hosted up 600 spectators.
 The audience section of the Roman Amphitheater has a diameter of about 33 meters.
 It consists of 13 rows.
 They made of European white marble.
-The uppermost part being a portico made out of Granite columns.
+The uppermost part was a portico which made out of Granite columns.
 Granite columns brought from Aswan and some of them are still standing until today.
 The thirteen rows of the Roman Amphitheater Alexandria numbered.
 They numbered with Roman digits and letters.
 It was to regulate the seating of the audience in different occasions.

 There were also five compartments.
 They constructed at the top of the audience section.
 They used to host important figures and wealthy tradesmen during performances.
 These compartments used to have ceilings with domes.
 Domes based upon large columns made of granite to protect the audience from the sun and the rain.
 The domes used to magnify the sound of the music and the chants during different performances.
 All these structures destroyed during an earthquake.
 It hit Alexandria in the 6th century AD.
 It resulted in the damage of many important structures at the time.
 They are like the famous Pharaohs Light House.
 Pharaohs Light House once stood in the position of the Qaitbey Fort nowadays.